cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 If the internal app can be accessed via an IP whitelist, we can test it.
 However, if a VPN/jumpbox or similar setup is required, we don't support that level of advanced configuration yet.

 ## Why don't I receive email notifications?
-We send DAST emails to the organization owners only, not to the organization members.
-If you are an organization owner and still not receiving emails, please check your spam folder.
-If you still can't find the email, please contact us.
+We send DAST emails to the Organization Owners only, not to the Organization Members.
+If you are an Organization Owner and still not receiving emails, please check your spam folder.
+If you still can't find the email, please [contact us].

 ## My scan started to fail but I haven't changed anything.
 What's going on?
 Some common reasons are: